psas/camera-automation/README.md

 Scripts and extra to run cameras on the flight computer

 #### To create a fresh picam image
-- Get the raspbian image and dd it to an SD card
+- Get the [raspbian image](https://www.raspberrypi.org/downloads/) and put it on an SD card following [their instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
-- Mount and cd into the new root filesystem on the second partition
+- Re-insert, mount and cd into the new root filesystem
 - Run the following commands:
 ```
 wget https://raw.githubusercontent.com/psas/camera-automation/master/install.sh -O tmp/install.sh